hwakabh/hwakabh.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ## What does not include in this PR?
-- e2e testings, since this requires merge into `main` to confirm changes would be applied

 ## (Optional) Additional Contexts
-N/A
+- e2e testings are not included in this PR, since this requires merge into `main` to confirm changes would be applied